When giants fall: Sports loses Ali, Howe, Palmer, Summitt | Taiwan News

 His was a life well played.

-When golfers today look around at the big prize money, the television coverage, the sponsorships and the place golf holds in the sports conversation, they can take a 3-iron from their bag, hold it aloft and thank Arnold Palmer .
+When golfers today look around at the big prize money on offer, the television coverage all over the world, the sponsorship plums to be plucked and the place golf holds in the sports conversation, they can take a 3-iron from their bag, hold it aloft and thank Arnold Palmer .

 "He was The King of our sport and always will be," Jack Nicklaus said.

 Palmer never much cared for the regal honorific.
-His roots were in western Pennsylvania, and with sinewy wrists, a whip of a swing, a swaggering glint in his eye he carried an entire sport into a new age.
+His roots were in western Pennsylvania, and with sinewy wrists, a whip of a swing, a swaggering glint in his eye and a cigarette never far from his fingers he carried an entire sport into a new age.
 Palmer and TV came along at the same time.
+They did quite nicely.
+It was a happy marriage.

+Long before the mania of Tiger Woods swept the sports landscape, Palmer put it all in motion.

-"If it wasn't for Arnold, golf wouldn't be as popular as it is today," Tiger Woods said.
+"If it wasn't for Arnold, golf wouldn't be as popular as it is today," Woods said.

 Palmer won seven majors and 62 PGA tournaments, and his rivalry with Nicklaus gave golf its juice.

-Palmer had a daring game, gambler's instinct and a connection to the gallery that liberated golf from its country-club enclaves.
+Palmer had a daring game, a gambler's instinct and a connection to the gallery that liberated golf from its country-club enclaves.
+And he was fortified by "Arnie's Army," his band of volunteers, ready at all times for the commander to walk the fairway.

 Pat Summitt, 64